When Should I Get Replacement Windows?

 - Installing energy-efficient window treatments, like honeycomb shades

-However, if you’re feeling big airflow even when your windows are shut, you may need to get new windows.
+However, if you’re feeling large airflow even when your windows are shut, you may need to get new windows.

-Your Windows are Damaged or Don’t Function Correctly
+Your Windows are Damaged or Don’t Open Correctly

-It’s not a great sign if your window frames are feeling spongy.
+It’s not a positive sign if your window frames are feeling spongy.
 This means the frame has received water damage and is in the early stages of rotting, which may result in major issues with your windows.
-You may run into problems opening, closing and locking your windows if this is the problem.
+You could experience problems opening, closing and locking your windows if this is going on.

 Another symptom that your windows need to be replaced is condensation.
-Some condensation is expected, like on the exterior from dew or on the interior from humidity.
-At the same time, if you’re noticing condensation between panes of glass, the seals have probably failed.
+Some condensation is common, like on the exterior from dew or on the interior from humidity.
+Having said that, if you’re noticing condensation between panes of glass, the seals have potentially failed.

 In either situation, you should begin preparing to replace your windows soon.

-At Pella of Victoria, we specialize in designing custom windows that work with your residence and budget.
-From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to support you every step of the way.
+At Pella of Victoria, we specialize in designing custom windows that complement your house and budget.
+From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to assist you every step of the way.
 Contact us at 250-475-1277 today to get started.

 *Source 2015: D+R International in support of ENERGY STAR.
 Savings estimates are based on RESFEN 6.0 modeling of eight home profiles across 93 U.S. Cities.
 Home profiles include new construction or existing construction, single-story (1,700 square feet) or two-story (2,600 square feet), and natural gas or electric heating.
 Savings estimates for each city represent the average of the eight home profiles in that city.
 Climate zone savings estimates represent the average savings among the cities in each climate zone.
 Cost savings calculations used 2013-2014 average natural gas prices and 2012-2013 average electricity prices from each state from the Energy Information Administration.
 Actual savings will vary by local climate conditions, utility rates and individual home characteristics.
 Hawaii was excluded from this analysis, as the assumptions in RESFEN 6.0 diverge significantly from the norm in Hawaii.
 Savings for all climate zones are for whole-home replacements with ENERGY STAR Version 6.0 windows.